home-assistant/home-assistant.io/source/_integrations/androidtv.markdown

   default: true
   type: boolean
 apps:
-  description: A dictionary where the keys are app IDs and the values are app names that will be displayed in the UI; see example below. ([These app names](https://github.com/JeffLIrion/python-androidtv/blob/5c39196ade3f88ab453b205fd15b32472d3e0482/androidtv/constants.py#L267-L283) are configured in the backend package and do not need to be included in your configuration.)
+  description: A dictionary where the keys are app IDs and the values are app names that will be displayed in the UI; see example below.
+If a name is not provided, the app will never be shown in the sources list. ([These app names](https://github.com/JeffLIrion/python-androidtv/blob/5c39196ade3f88ab453b205fd15b32472d3e0482/androidtv/constants.py#L267-L283) are configured in the backend package and do not need to be included in your configuration.)
   required: false
   default: {}
   type: map
+exclude_unnamed_apps:
+  description: If this is true, then only the apps you specify in the `apps` configuration parameter and [those specified in the backend library](https://github.com/JeffLIrion/python-androidtv/blob/5c39196ade3f88ab453b205fd15b32472d3e0482/androidtv/constants.py#L267-L283) will be shown in the sources list.
+  required: false
+  default: false
+  type: boolean
 device_class:
   description: "The type of device: `auto` (detect whether it is an Android TV or Fire TV device), `androidtv`, or `firetv`."
   required: false